AndyQ/NFCPassportReader/readme.md

 **Version 2 (and the main branch) now uses Swift Async/Await for communication.
 If you need an earlier version, please use 1.1.9 or below!**

+**NOTE: the CocoaPods is considered deprecated and unsupported - please use Swift Package Manager**

 Supported features:
 * Basic Access Control (BAC)
 * Secure Messaging